NBME Form 18 Block 1

 H) Type IV collagen

 A 25-year-old woman comes to the physician because of a 2-year history of intermittent, diffuse, cramping lower abdominal pain.
 The pain is usually associated with 2 to 6 days of loose, watery stools, and is typically relieved with defecation.
 Between these episodes, her stools are normal.
 Her vital signs are within normal limits.
 Physical examination shows no abnormalities.
 Laboratory studies, including complete blood count, metabolic panel, and thyroid function tests show no abnormalities.
-A drug targeting which of the following mechanisms of action is most appropriate for this patient?

 A) Accentuation of bile salt reabsorption